aaronights/aarond.me/src/pages/blog/human-life-is-better-now-than-it-ever-has-been.md

 A tactic used is to then appeal to emotional decision making to reach a conclusion.
 Rather than presenting statistics or facts, rhetorical questions are asked about the status of humanity and the world.

-* _“Have you noticed a general downward trend in people’s attitudes?”_
+* _“Have you noticed a general downward trend in people's attitudes?”_
 * _“Have you noticed that the world is becoming increasingly filled with violence?”_
 * _“Have you noticed that major wars, famine, poverty, lawlessness and even a lack of love have become common place in modern life?”_